Focus: Communication & Gun Fighting

 Heavy Infantry players are slower, more conservative Infantry that excel in front-line support and can turn the tide in any team gunfight.
 Heavy Infantry users utilize supportive tactics to aid team members in gunfights but need to remain versatile enough to survive or preferably win during one-on-one matches.
 Gear setups are generally an all-around weapon system focused on medium to long-range with slightly reduced speed and slightly increased armor.
 Heavy Infantry are known for their ability to support their teammates and excel in team play but often must improvise in solo play.

 Class Equipment - Weapons

-Battle Rifles: Often considered to be assault rifles or “marksman rifles”, we prefer to separate semi-automatic, high-damage assault rifles as "battle rifles".
-These weapons can excel at supporting teammates during gunfights and are heavy-hitting and accurate to provide assist/cleanup shots during team fights.
-Battle rifles often have the edge over assault rifles when engaging at long range which makes them great choices when playing with a team that works together as this is exactly the range heavy infantry should be at.
+Marksman Rifles: These weapons can excel at supporting teammates during gunfights and are heavy-hitting and accurate to provide assist/clean-up shots during team fights.
+Marksman rifles often have the edge over assault rifles when engaging at long range which makes them great choices when playing with a team that works together as this is exactly the range heavy infantry should be at.
 These weapons can be a struggle if playing solo or on teams lacking any sort of teamwork as their close-range one-on-one ability is often lacking compared to both Infantry and Light Infantry primary weapons.

 Assault Rifles: As previously stated, these weapons pack a punch in a vast number of situations and are often considered to be the most versatile weapon available in nearly every shooter-related game.
 Selecting a longer-ranged focused assault rifle can often mean the user is fully capable of the required long-ranged supportive fire of the role, but can also compete in nearly all other positions when the need arises.